 Who is in the royal box at Wimbledon today?

-Figures from the local community, academia and business are represented in today’s Royal Box
+Strictly star Rose Ayling-Ellis is among the guests sitting in the Royal Box on Wednesday

-Bear Grylls, the Polish ambassador to the UK, Piotr Wilczek, and CEO of the UK Health Security Agency Dame Jennifer Harries are just some of the guests in the Royal Box on the second day of the 2022 Wimbledon tournament.
+Rose Ayling-Ellis, the mayor of Wandsworth, and a past president of Tennis Australia are among those sitting in the Royal Box on the third day of the 2022 Wimbledon tournament.

 The Royal Box, which is located on Centre Court at the legendary SW19 sports venue, has 74 seats reserved for the royal family and invited guests of the All England Lawn Tennis and Croquet Club (AELTC).